It’s Just Like Swimming a Lap

 A year later, our family joined the Indian Hill Club, a member of the local Private Pool Swim League.
 My father promised me a transistor radio if I joined the swim team.
 I discovered some competency swimming breast stroke, and adopted swimming as my sport after winning a clutch of red (2nd place) and white (3rd) ribbons.
 Starting freshman year of high school, I joined the team, and followed suit in college, again always a bridesmaid, never the winner in the swim meets.
 But I gained confidence, strength, and camaraderie, and kept swimming in my life after graduation.

-Once I moved to Venice with Cheryl, we went to the Venice High School pool whenever we could, and kept the regime up after moving to the Pacific Northwest.
-It was a constant we did together, our thing.
+Once I moved to Venice with Cheryl, we went to the local high school pool whenever we could, and kept the regimen up after moving to the Pacific Northwest.
+It became a constant we did together, our thing.
 When I turned 50, and took up triathlon, that confidence served me well, as most amateur triathletes were even worse swimmers than I am.

 I stood waist-deep in the 90F water, leaning on the edge for support.
 Cheryl smiled encouragingly from the deck.